emmercm/igir/docs/input/dats.md

 ## Arcade

 Building a ROM set that works with your _exact_ version of [MAME](https://www.mamedev.org/) or FinalBurn [Alpha](https://www.fbalpha.com/) / [Neo](https://github.com/finalburnneo/FBNeo) is necessarily complicated.
-Arcade machines vary wildly in hardware, arcade machines contain many more ROM chips than cartridge-based consoles, arcade ROM dumps are sometimes imperfect, and arcade emulators prefer mostly working emulation over perfect emulation.
+Arcade machines vary wildly in hardware, they contain many more ROM chips than cartridge-based consoles, their ROM dumps are sometimes imperfect, and arcade emulators prefer "mostly working" emulation over perfect emulation.

-In general, the rule-of-thumb with DATs and arcade emulation is: your emulator probably has a companion DAT that describes the _exact_ way you have to organize your ROMs.
+The rule-of-thumb with DATs and arcade emulation is: your emulator probably has a companion DAT that describes the _exact_ ROM files it needs and the _exact_ way you have to organize those ROMs.
 That means:

-- ROMs organized with a MAME v0.258 DAT will likely _not_ work with MAME v0.78 (2003)
+- ROMs organized with a MAME v0.258 DAT will likely _not_ work with MAME 2003 (v0.78)
-- ROMs organized with a MAME v0.258 DAT will likely _not_ work with MAME v0.174 (2016)
+- ROMs organized with a MAME v0.258 DAT will likely _not_ work with MAME 2016 (v0.174)
 - ROMs organized with a MAME v0.258 DAT will likely _not_ work with FinalBurn
 - ROMs organized with a FinalBurn Neo v1.0.0.2 DAT will likely _not_ work with FinalBurn Neo v1.0.0.0
 - ROMs organized with a FinalBurn Neo v1.0.0.2 DAT will likely _not_ work with FinalBurn Alpha v0.2.97.29